wmichalak/canteracontainer/readme.md

 ENV PATH /opt/conda/envs/kineticsenv/bin:$PATH
 ```

-Note that the environment name is defined in the `enviroment.yml` file.
+Note that the environment name, kineticsenv, is defined in the `enviroment.yml` file.

-Another useful and non-obvious point is how I constructed the RUN statements.
+Another useful and non-obvious aspect is how I constructed the RUN statements.
 Docker takes each command in the Dockerfile
 and builds a layer for that command.
 More commands equals more layers equals bigger image.
 Place the commands under as
 few RUN statements as possible serves us with smaller images.